lorenzog/dns-parallel-prober/README.md

     ./dns-queue.py example.com 100 out.txt -i subdomains.txt

-For help:
+For help and other options (e.g. subdomain length, DNS timeouts, etc.):

     ./dns-queue.py -h

 To stop: press `ctrl-c` - it will wait for the last threads to finish and *only then* write all results to `out.txt`.
+Pressing `ctrl-c` twice will likely not save anything to disk.

 ### Installation